 Subjects like the arts, education, and humanities tend to be less expensive than engineering, medical, dentistry, and other similar subjects.

 Higher courses like masters are usually more expensive than undergraduate courses.
 The college tuition fees depend on the college or course that you are planning to pursue.
 They differ from college to college.
-However, international students almost always pay significantly more than American students.
+However, international students almost always pay significantly more in university fees than American students.

 The cost of undergraduate degrees in the US varies greatly between institutions, and it is even higher for international students.
 International students pay $25,000-$35,000 per year at a public university and $30,000-$45,000 at private colleges on average.
 The cost can reach up to $50,000-$55,000 per year for some private colleges.